 Clive develops high-resolution precipitation nowcasting and NWP post-processing algorithms for fluvial and pluvial flood forecasting and warning.

-The current focus of Clive's work is on the quantification of uncertainty in high resolution precipitation nowcasts and the use of this uncertainty to improve fluvial and pluvial flood forecasts and warnings.
+The current focus of Clive's work is on the quantification of uncertainty in high resolution precipitation nowcasts and forecasts and the use of this uncertainty to improve fluvial and pluvial flood forecasts and warnings.
 He has developed a stochastic precipitation nowcast model known as STEPS in collaboration with scientists in the Met Office's Ensemble Forecasting Research team, hydrologists working at the CAWCR and the Environment Agency.
-STEPS is implemented within the Met Office's UKPP system.
+STEPS is implemented within the Met Office's Post-Processing system.

 Clive joined the Met Office in 1993 having previously worked as a research scientist at the universities of East Anglia and Birmingham, and briefly, as a meteorologist in Scotland.
 In the Met Office he has worked in a variety of research and development areas including weather radar and forecasting research.

 - Sub-Editor of Weather, Royal Meteorological Society, 1997-2002

 Last updated: Apr 8, 2014 8:10 AM